Vinchethescript/aiocvv/README.md

 # aiocvv
-An asynchronous client for Classeviva written in Python.
+An API wrapper for Classeviva written in Python using asyncio.

 Teachers' endpoints haven't been implemented yet.
 If you are a teacher and/or you want to contribute, feel free to [open a pull request](https://github.com/Vinchethescript/pulls).